Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Summary of Future Targets

 Most of the mass estimates in this work come from direct gas or stellar dynamical modeling.
 Note that we only adopt a single value of SMBH mass, distance, and mm flux density for each source, but systematic error dominates the error in these quantities.
 For most of our sources, there are multiple mass estimates arising from different datasets and different methodologies.
 For the sources in our sample, the average difference between the maximum and minimum mass estimate is 0.8 dex, and the average standard deviation among different mass estimates for the same object is 0.3 dex.

-For each object, we assign a 230 GHz flux density based on available data.
+For each object, we adopt a 230 GHz flux density based on available data.
 These values are used as inputs for our ray-tracing calculations, which are normalized to reproduce the appropriate flux density (see \autoref{sec:GRMHD}).
 Only for \sgra and \m87 can we utilize estimates of the compact flux density from the EHT.
 For the rest of our sources, the unknown compact flux fraction is a key systematic uncertainty in our work.
 For \m87, the compact flux density is about half the flux density measured by ALMA alone \citep{EHTC+2019a}.
 For \sgra, EHT constrains at least 80\% of the observed flux to the compact region \citep{EHTC+2022c}.
-Lacking available 230 GHz VLBI constraints for the rest of our sources, we assume that 100\% of the flux density observed at 230 GHz, by single dish or phased-array observations as described for each source, can be attributed to the compact (non-jet) region modeled by our General Relativistic Magnetohydrodynamics (GRMHD) simulations.\footnote{Near the synchrotron emission peak, the emissivity coefficient $j_\nu \propto n_eB^2$.
+Lacking available 230 GHz VLBI constraints for the rest of our sources, we assume that 100\% of the flux density observed at 230 GHz, by single dish or phased-array observations as described for each source, can be attributed to the compact (non-jet) region modeled by our general relativistic magnetohydrodynamics GRMHD simulations.
+Due to the incompleteness of 230 GHz flux density measurements, we adopted the 345 GHz flux density for NGC 4552, the 43 GHz flux density for NGC 3998, and the 8.4 GHz flux density for NGC 2663, effectively assuming an spectral index of 0.

+As a spot check, we also refitted $\mathcal{M}$ and inferred Eddington ratios assuming that only either 50\% or 10\% of the total flux density can be attributed to the compact component which we simulate.
+In these cases, the Eddington ratios decreased to 63\% and 23\% of their original values on average.
+This sub-linear dependence of the Eddington ratio of compact flux density is expected, following the scalings described in \autoref{sec:eddington_ratios}.\footnote{Near the synchrotron emission peak, the emissivity coefficient $j_\nu \propto n_eB^2$.
 Since $n_e\propto f_\mathrm{Edd}$ and $B \propto \sqrt{f_\mathrm{Edd}}$, we expect that $f_\mathrm{Edd} \propto \sqrt{F_{230}}$.
-Therefore, if our flux densities were over-estimated by a factor of 10, the Eddington ratio would only be over-estimated by a factor of 3.} Due to the incompleteness of 230 GHz flux density measurements, we adopted the 345 GHz flux for NGC 4552, the 43 GHz flux for NGC 3998, and the 8.4 GHz flux for NGC 2663, effectively assuming an spectral index of 0.
-In the future, better estimates of the compact 230 GHz flux will be obtained either directly, by ongoing EHT observation programs, or by SED modeling \citep[see e.g.,][]{Bandyopadhyay+2019}.
+Therefore, if our flux densities were over-estimated by a factor of 10, the Eddington ratio would only be over-estimated by a factor of 3.} In the future, better estimates of the compact 230 GHz flux will be obtained either directly, by ongoing EHT observation programs, or by SED modeling \citep[see e.g.,][]{Bandyopadhyay+2019}.